 Otonomy (OTIC) Received its Third Buy in a Row

-After Cowen & Co. and Piper Sandler gave Otonomy (NASDAQ: OTIC) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Francois Brisebois reiterated a Buy rating on Otonomy yesterday and set a price target of $8.00.
+After Cowen & Co. and Piper Sandler gave Otonomy (NASDAQ: OTIC) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Oren Livnat maintained a Buy rating on Otonomy today and set a price target of $9.00.
 The company’s shares closed last Monday at $3.18.

-According to TipRanks.com, Brisebois is a 2-star analyst with an average return of 0.4% and a 38.9% success rate.
-Brisebois covers the Healthcare sector, focusing on stocks such as Kala Pharmaceuticals, Aerie Pharma, and GW Pharma.
+According to TipRanks.com, Livnat is a 3-star analyst with an average return of 2.6% and a 46.5% success rate.
+Livnat covers the Healthcare sector, focusing on stocks such as Collegium Pharmaceutical, Zynerba Pharmaceuticals, and Verrica Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Otonomy with a $8.80 average price target.
+Currently, the analyst consensus on Otonomy is a Strong Buy with an average price target of $9.00, implying a 183.9% upside from current levels.
+In a report released yesterday, Oppenheimer also reiterated a Buy rating on the stock with a $8.00 price target.

 See today’s analyst top recommended stocks >>